 - We are responsible for the setting up, and paying charges relating to the Village MyCrudwell website.

-- We own seven notice boards located at The Wheatsheaf, Tuners Lane, Village Hall, Chelworth, Bus shelter and Eastcourt and keep them maintained and usable.
+- We own notice boards located at The Wheatsheaf, Tuners Lane, Village Hall, Chelworth, Bus shelter and Eastcourt and keep them maintained and usable.

 - We provide financial help to a number of local groups and charities.